ajsoriar/webpack-recipes/webpack-001-basic-config/README.md

 This will be executed: $ webpack --mode production

-    In this case ./dist/main.js will be automatically minified out of the box by webpack 4
+    ./dist/main.js will be automatically minified out of the box by webpack 4